Minorzar/2223_Projet1A_SNES_Controller/Hardware/Kicad/README_KICAD.md

 So , the multi-led needed 2 port (I2C SPI and CLK) and controlled 16 led.
 We use 4 led for the number of the controller and 12 for the battery level.

-Moreover they are some problem on the
+Moreover they are some problem on the number of port on the processor.
+Indeed the processor was impose by the teacher but this one hadn't

 UPDATES

 - The V.0 was original a rectangular PCB but the unused part of copper was to high
 - The spacing between button have been changed (10mm -> 25mm)

+The only concerns when routing our PCB were the following: the size and the use of coppers.